Updated on December 27th, 2022, by Nikolaos Sismanis

 Traditional book stores are increasingly closing down, whereas sales of books via e-commerce platforms are growing.
 Amazon (AMZN), which started out as an online book store and expanded into many other product categories since, is the largest online book seller.
 Amazon is not only selling books, it has also moved into publishing books itself, which puts some pressure on traditional publishers.

-In this article we will look at the three biggest publicly traded book publishing stocks: Scholastic (SCHL), John-Wiley & Sons (JW.A), and Pearson plc (PSO), which is the parent company of Random House.
+In this article, we will look at the three biggest publicly traded book publishing stocks: Scholastic (SCHL), John-Wiley & Sons (WLY), and Pearson plc (PSO), which is the parent company of Random House.

 All three of these companies pay dividends to shareholders, and are included in our list of all consumer cyclical stocks.